Extremely Important Article - Is China Still on the Communist Road?

 The following is a statement made by Ai Ping, CPC delegate to the 11th International Meeting of Communist Parties held in New Delhi last year.
 It is well worth remembering:

-…Some parties, due to lack of knowledge about the national conditions of China, think that China has given up Marxism and has deviated from the socialist path, and some even call China’s system ‘authoritarian capitalism’.
+“…Some parties, due to lack of knowledge about the national conditions of China, think that China has given up Marxism and has deviated from the socialist path, and some even call China’s system ‘authoritarian capitalism’.
 But these accusations are not true...
 The CPC has always upheld Marxism as our fundamental guiding ideology, insisted in adapting the basic tenets of Marxism to Chinese conditions and the features of the times and tried to explore a new road for building socialism.

-“However, this doesn’t mean that we are pursuing capitalism, let alone changing into it.
+“CPC leaders of successive generations have pooled the wisdom of the whole party, drawn upon the experiences and lessons of other countries and established a system of theories of socialism with Chinese characteristics.
+In the way of exploration, the CPC as the ruling party must learn from all the excellent achievements of human civilisation, including means and management systems which can reflect the laws governing modern social production such as the capitalist market economic system.“However, this doesn’t mean that we are pursuing capitalism, let alone changing into it.
 On the contrary, our purpose is to improve, consolidate and develop socialism.
 I am convinced that the unremitting exploration of the Chinese communists, their success in building a stronger China can not only help enrich and develop Marxism, but also encourage and inspire communists across the world to stick to socialism.
 This, I believe, will be a great contribution to the international socialist movement.”

 If the Chinese communists openly state that they are still on the road to communism, would it it not be wise to believe them and make our decisions accordingly?